The 2016 Subaru Outback is the perfect car for taking the family...

 Performance is lacking in the Prius v, in part due to its weight.
 It's 230 pounds heavier than the original Prius liftback, which makes a big difference in a car with only 134 horsepower.

-The EPA mileage for the v is 44 city, 40 highway for a combined 42, or 8 mpg less than the sedan.
+EPA mileage for Prius v is 44/40 mpg City/Highway for a Combined 42 mpg, or 8 mpg less than the Prius liftback.
 We got less than that during our five-hour drive, an average of 38.4 mpg, not doing any leadfooting, and keeping it in the Normal driving mode.
 In order to perk up the acceleration, the rear-end ratio was changed from 3.27 in the sedan to 3.71 in the v, and that doesn't help fuel mileage because the wheels and engine turn more revolutions.
 Curiously, when we tested the Prius sedan we got a few miles higher than the EPA estimate; with the v we got a few less.
 Same driver.

 In addition to Normal mode, there are three selectable modes: EV, or all-electric, with a very limited distance at 25 mph or less (if there's enough juice in the battery), most useful for underground parking garages; ECO, which minimizes fuel consumption by reducing the throttle opening and restricting the air conditioning; and Power for full acceleration.
 It automatically switches from ECO to Power when you step on the gas enough to need it.
 It needs it a lot.

 The v uses the same CVT transaxle as the sedan.
 It's functional enough, but sure is boring.
 When you accelerate hard and the engine kicks into Power mode, it can be abrupt, like a transmission kick-down, as the CVT also winds up.
 But driving more casually, you're not aware the CVT is there, which is how they're supposed to work.